igmhub/LaCE/docs/docs/users/compressedParameters.md

-# Estimating compressed parameters with cosmopower
+# ESTIMATING COMPRESSED PARAMETERS WITH COSMOPOWER

-To estimate the compressed parameters with cosmopower, one needs to follow the [installation instructions](installation.md) of LaCE with cosmopower.
+To estimate the compressed parameters with cosmopower, one needs to follow the [installation instructions](../installation.md) of LaCE with cosmopower.

 1. [Making predictions with cosmopower](#making-predictions-with-cosmopower)
 2. [Estimating compressed parameters](#estimating-compressed-parameters)